b0938930511/llvm-project/clang-tools-extra/docs/pp-trace.rst

   This option specifies a comma-separated list of globs describing the list of callbacks that should be traced.
 Globs are processed in order of appearance.
-  Positive globs add matched callbacks to the set, negative globs (those with the '-' prefix) remove callacks from the set.
+  Positive globs add matched callbacks to the set, netative globs (those with the '-' prefix) remove callacks from the set.

   * FileChanged
   * FileSkipped
+  * FileNotFound
   * InclusionDirective
   * moduleImport
   * EndOfMainFile